-Being able to speak with at least one professor about what classes are like on campus will give your student a good idea of how students in the school learn.
+Being able to speak with at least one professor about what classes are like will give your student a good idea of how students in the school learn.

-You can get data on class size online, but you can’t get data on whether the school focuses more on projects or tests, what career experience from classrooms is like, and what is the typical time commitment for studying for each class, etc.
+You can get data on class size online, but you can’t get data on whether the school focuses more on projects or tests, what career experience from classrooms is like, what’s the typical time commitment for studying for each class, etc.

 Speaking to a first-year student in your major will give you great insight into what Freshman year might look like.